Categorification of Donaldson-Thomas invariants via Perverse Sheaves: GV invariants from perverse sheaves

-By \cite[\S5]{Sai88}, the hard Lefschetz theorem and the decomposition theorem hold for the semisimple polarizable MHM $\hat{ M}\ud$.
-Hence by applying the functor $rat$, we obtain the hard Lefschetz theorem and the decomposition theorem for $\hat{P}\ud$.
-Therefore, we can apply the argument in \S\ref{secGV1} to obtain an action of $sl_2\times sl_2$ on the hypercohomology $\bbH^*(\ti X,\hat{P}\ud)$ to write \begin{defi} We define the Gopakumar-Vafa invariant as
+By \cite[\S5]{Sai88}, the hard Lefschetz theorem and the decomposition theorem hold for the polarizable Hodge module $\hat{\cM}$.
+Hence by applying the functor $\rat$, we obtain the hard Lefschetz theorem and the decomposition theorem for $\hat{P}$.
+Therefore, we can apply the argument in \S\ref{S7.1} to obtain an action of $sl_2\times sl_2$ on the hypercohomology $\bbH^*(\ti X,\hat{P})$ to write